Backpacking Australia: An Ultimate Guide

-Sydney is the perfect place to start your Australian adventure!
+Sydney is the perfect place to start your Australian adventure, whether on a group tour in Australia or by yourself!
 Nestled on one of the world’s most beautiful harbours, Sydney is home to some of the country’s most iconic sights like the Harbour Bridge, Opera House and Royal Botanic Gardens.
 A city with something for everyone, Sydney is comprised of a series of unique neighbourhoods and locales, including the world famous Bondi Beach and it's surrounding stunning coastal walks.
 And if you're more into the party scene you can catch a varied nightlife every night of the week, from bustling cocktail bars to cozy pubs.
 Checkout Time Out's 50 things to do in Sydney at least once in your life.

 Located on Australia’s southern coast is the modern city of Melbourne.
 This city truly offers something for every personality, whether you are keen to see a sporting event at the massive MCG Stadium to watch, Aussie rules, rugby or even a concert or stroll through an exquisite art museum.
 The city is dotted with laneways, like AC/DC and Hosier, filled with evolving graffiti art with unique speakeasies, prohibition style hidden bars, sprinkled throughout.
 The buildings that enclose the city are home to some of Australia’s best sport with basketball, rugby, cricket and soccer teams being fan favourites.
 Every January the city hosts the Australian Open tennis tournament, as well as the Formula 1 Racing Australian Grand Prix in March.
 The city is commonly identified by the iconic Federation Square, a host to beautifully designed buildings including Flinders Street Station.
 Just a short trolley ride from the city lies Melbourne’s iconic beach suburbs- St. Kilda, home to a penguin colony, and Brighton, home to the colourful beach boxes.
 Check out what to do in Melbourne here!